abessiari/juphub_hello/README.md

 Using browser acces at http://localhost:8000/user/abessiari/lab/tree/hello.ipynb?image=juphub-hello:main

-# Debugging
+# Trouble

-If any problems you may want cleanup and then restart jupyterhub
+If any trouble you may want cleanup and then restart jupyterhub

 ```sh
 rm -rf jupyterhub.sqlite jupyterhub_cookie_secret